-Anyway, this article differed from the rest in that it was about the trip itself… not a travelogue or close-up vignette, but a sort of retrospective musing peppered with a few statistics and touched with idle speculation about the future.
+This article differed from the rest in that it was about the trip itself… not a travelogue or close-up vignette, but more retrospective musing peppered with a few statistics and touched with speculation about the future.
 I was in Telluride when I wrote this, and there is a short delicious excerpt from the book that gives an intimate look at what was happening at the one-year mark (with more photos).
 Life had changed completely since my years in midwest suburbia.

 by Steven K. Roberts